mametur/state-project-js-quiz/development-strategy.md

 - Add event listener two add button to add new question
 - Wrote a test for logic to add a new questions

+## 4. Generate question

+**As a site visitor, I want to see every time a new question with related possible answers on it.**

+> assigned to Iryna

+### Repo

+This user story has been developed through a branch called 'getQuestion'.

+### HTML

+- Added an id and date-set to the buttons with answers

+### CSS

+- styled the buttons and questions

+### javascript

+- Add event listeners to the `START` and `NEXT` buttons
+- Wrote handler `getNewQuestion`;